 There is regulatory bias toward chemicals harmful to the atmosphere and not towards chemicals affecting the indoor air.
 Ammonia and acetone are very dangerous chemicals.
 Yet, they are exempt from regulations as they are not classified to be VOCs.

 Universal Colourants make colour toxic

-One of the main reasons we paint is to introduce colour in our living space.
+One of the main reasons painters paint is to introduce colour in our living space.
 Colourants are added to the “tint base” to create different the colours we want.
 The problem with most colourants is that they are high in solvents and they are not waterbourne.
-The moment the unsuspecting consumer dds colour to the paint, the paint is not zero VOC any more.
-Depending how dark the colour is, it is not even considered to be low VOC.
+The moment the unsuspecting consumer ads colour to the paint, the paint is not zero VOC any more.
+Depending how dark the shade is, it is not even considered to be low VOC.
 Some manufacturers, like Benjamin Moore, created a new system of waterbourne colourants to solve this problem.
 These colourants have been used for a few years now and the paint quality has not been compromised.

 One of the many paints claiming to be zero VOC is the ‘Harmony’ line of paints by the Sherwin-Williams Company.
 A tinting base is a paint that cannot be used without adding colourants.
 Claiming that a paint was zero VOC then adding universal colourants that are high VOC did not make any sense.
 In 2011, Benjamin Moore, a major competitor and a manufacturer of waterbourne colourant system, challenged these claims to the National Advertising Division of the Council of Better Business Bureaus.

 Their recommendation to the Sherwin-Williams Company was to“modify or discontinue advertising claims that the ‘Harmony’ paint line is completely free of volatile organic compounds (VOCs).”
 (New York, New York, Jan.
 18, 2011).
-Read more here about the decision.

 The Manufacturing Process of Paint